Scripture Absorption

 Kerby Anderson

 Christianity these days can been seen through a good news/bad news perspective.
-The good news is the Bible sales are soaring.
-But the bad news is that for so many Christian identity is more symbolic than behavioral.
+The good news is that Bible sales are soaring.
+But the bad news is that for so many Christians, identity is more symbolic than behavioral.

 That is the conclusion of the latest SALT Index survey done by Back to the Bible.
 In case, you are wondering SALT stands for “Scripture Absorption and Life Transformation.”